bonobos/styleguide/javascript.md

 }
 ```

-##### :white_check_mark: Order fields & functions by react lifecycle on a Component
+##### :white_check_mark: Within a class component, order fields & functions by react lifecycle on a Component

-Order functions in the same order that the react-lifeccyle happens.
+Order functions in the same order that the react-lifecyle happens.
 That is:

 ```
 optional static methods